-- Program Goal: Improve the recreational fishing opportunities in Puget Sound and Lake Washington and increase the economic benefits from the fishery. - Outcome Performance Measure: Increase angler trips in Puget Sound and Lake Washington by 5% per biennium. - i) Strategy: Improve marketing and remove obstacles to build interest and participation in the fishery. - (1)Objective: Increase the percentage of Puget Sound anglers that are aware of Puget Sound fishing opportunities supported by PSRE. - (a) Performance Measure: 10% increase in awareness per biennium. - (2) Objective: Identify and promote fisheries on healthy stocks currently underutilized. - (a) Performance Measure: Identify underutilized fish stocks in Puget Sound by 2015. - (b) Performance Measure: Increase angler trips on identified and abundant underutilized stocks within the constraints of available stock surplus by 2022.
+Program Goal: Improve the recreational fishing opportunities in Puget Sound and Lake Washington and increase the economic benefits from the fishery.

+• Outcome Performance Measure: Increase angler trips in Puget Sound and Lake Washington by 5% per biennium.

+I. Strategy: Improve marketing and remove obstacles to build interest and participation in the fishery.

+- 1. Objective: Increase the percentage of Puget Sound anglers that are aware of Puget Sound fishing opportunities supported by PSRE. - a.
+Performance Measure: Increase in awareness per biennium. - 2.
+Objective: Identify and promote fisheries on healthy stocks currently underutilized. - a.
+Performance Measure: Increase angler trips on identified and abundant underutilized stocks within the constraints of available stock surplus by 2030. - 3.
+Objective: Capitalize on WDFW activities to develop marketing tools in a unified approach to encourage participation and educate new and experienced anglers when, where, and how to fish in Puget Sound. - a.
+Performance Measure: Enhance 5 tools to increase awareness of Puget Sound fishing opportunities. - 4.
+Objective: Identify obstacles from anglers to build interest and participation in fisheries and to facilitate a better understanding of Puget Sound salmon management. - a.
+Performance Measure: Promote citizen-based science and participation in North of Falcon to build interest and participation in fisheries.

-- (3) Objective: Capitalize on WDFW activities to develop marketing tools in a unified approach to encourage participation and educate new and experienced anglers when, where, and how to fish in Puget Sound. - (a) Performance Measure: Develop 5 new tools by 2017 to increase awareness of Puget Sound fishing opportunities. - ii) Strategy: Increase effectiveness of hatcheries providing salmon to Puget Sound fisheries. - (1)Objective: Review salmon production programs and facilities in Puget Sound to better understand their capabilities, limitations, and ways to increase the contribution rate. - (a) Performance Measure: Report completed by 2014 that calculates and summarizes survival rates, contribution rates, and cost/fish; in addition, identifies new rearing and release strategies to be evaluated in a future study. - (b) Performance Measure: Report completed by 2022 that evaluates new rearing and release strategies identified by the 2014 report to increase contribution rate. - (2) Objective: Minimize the cost/fish of hatchery salmon caught in Puget Sound marine fisheries - (a) Performance Measure: Reduce average production cost/fish caught in Puget Sound marine recreational fisheries by 30% for yearling and sub-yearling Chinook by 2022 after adjustment for cost of living (e.g. CPI, current inflation rate). - (3) Objective: Evaluate potential to improve fishing opportunities with artificial production of other salmon species, e.g. coho, consistent with Hatchery and Fishery Reform Policy. - (a) Performance Measure: Report completed by 2015 that evaluates other species for cost/benefit ratio, timing of fishing opportunities, and ability to attract and retain new or lapsed anglers. - (4) Objective: Increase the survival of Lake Washington sockeye. - (a) Performance Measure: Report that identifies alternative rearing strategies (e.g. timing, size, acclimation, release location, rearing conditions) to increase survival rate by 2015.
+II.
+Strategy: Increase effectiveness of hatcheries providing salmon to Puget Sound fisheries.

+1. Objective: Review salmon production programs and facilities in Puget Sound to better understand their capabilities, limitations, and ways to increase the contribution rate.

+- a.
+Performance Measure: Report completed by 2026 that calculates and summarizes survival rates, contribution rates, and cost/fish. - b.
+Performance Measure: Report completed by 2027 that evaluates new rearing and release strategies (i.e. Garrison Springs, Minter creek, Gorst Creek) - 2.
+Objective: Evaluate potential to improve fishing opportunities with artificial production of other salmon species, e.g. coho, consistent with Hatchery and Fishery Reform Policy. - a.
+Performance Measure: Report completed by 2026 that evaluates other species for cost/benefit ratio, timing of fishing opportunities, and ability to attract and retain new or lapsed anglers. - 3.
+Objective: Identify outmigration concerns for PSRFE funded hatchery salmon by 2030. - a.
+Performance Measure: Report that identifies outmigration concerns for hatchery salmon and steps to increase survival rates by 2030.

-- iii) Strategy: Develop a long term strategy for improving recreational bottomfish fisheries in Puget Sound. - (1) Objective: Support research to evaluate the risks and uncertainties associated with the release of cultured bottomfish and artificial habitats. - (a) Performance Measure: Report that evaluates studies to date on lingcod culture and provides recommendations by 2015. - (2) Objective: Use outreach and education to decrease mortality on rockfish. - (a) Performance Measure: Improve angler identification of rockfish species by 50% by 2017. - (b)Performance Measure: Increase use of descender tools on rockfish to 50% of the encounters by 2017. - (c) Performance Measure: Decrease angler encounters (e.g. released bycatch and unintentional retention) of rockfish by 10% by 2017. - iv) Strategy: Stabilize and enhance resources invested in improving Puget Sound recreational fisheries. - (1) Objective: License fees and contribution rate of enhancement funds are adjusted regularly to reflect the cost of living (e.g. CPI, current inflation rate). - (a) Performance Measure: Legislation is modified so license fees and the contribution rate adjust each biennium to reflect the cost of living. - (2) Objective: Identify and pursue other funding sources. - (a) Performance Measure: PSRE funding is leveraged by 20% by 2017. - (3) Objective: Increase the number of licensed anglers that fish in Puget Sound and Lake Washington. - (a) Performance Measure: Ten-year rolling average of the number of saltwater and combination licenses purchased by anglers that fish in Puget Sound and Lake Washington trends upwards.
+III.
+Strategy: Develop a long term strategy for improving recreational bottomfish fisheries in Puget Sound.

+- 1. Objective: Research and identify new opportunities for bottomfish fishing in Puget Sound. - a.
+Performance Measure: Partner with groundfish unit to promote new flatfish opportunities in marine areas. - 2.
+Objective: Support habitat restoration projects for bottomfish. - a.
+Performance Measure: Develop tools to support habitat restoration by 2025. - b.
+Performance Measure: Identify restoration projects for bottomfish by 2030. - 3.
+Objective: Increase awareness of bottomfish opportunity in Puget Sound. - a.
+Performance Measure: Promote bottomfish fishing opportunity at outreach events.

+IV.
+Strategy: Stabilize and enhance resources invested in improving Puget Sound recreational fisheries.

+- 1. Objective: Increase the number of licensed anglers that fish in Puget Sound and Lake Washington. - Performance Measure: Ten-year rolling average of the number of saltwater and combination licenses purchased by anglers that fish in Puget Sound and Lake Washington trends upwards. - 2.
+Objective: Support education and outreach for the next generation of anglers. - a.
+Performance Measure: Develop new ways to target the next generation of anglers by 2025. - 3.
+Objective: Invest in Puget Sound recreational fisheries through innovative science. - a.
+Performance Measure: Identify the use of hydroacoustic monitoring efforts for PSRFE hatchery salmon.